skibblenybbles/jquery-platinum/README.md

 log();
 // output: And I am the window

-// overwrite log(), by setting it to the function created by hitching owner's log() to owner log = $pt.lang.hitch(owner, owner.log);
+// overwrite log() by setting it to the function created by hitching owner's log() to owner log = $pt.lang.hitch(owner, owner.log);

 // call it